trickstercache/trickstercache.org/content/en/docs/Origins/tls.md

       client_key_path: '/path/to/client/key.pem'
 ```

-## Server Configs - used when responding to clients
+## Server Configuration when responding to clients

 Each backend can handle encryption with exactly 1 certificate and key pair, as configured in the TLS section of the backend config (demonstrated above).